m-n-hannah/m-n-hannah.github.io/_posts/2022-03-14-open-refine.md

 18. Now click each column, edit cells, and replace 0, 1 with died, survived.

-19. USING GREL TO CHANGE DATA
+USING GREL TO CHANGE DATA
-USING GREL

 20. We can also use Open Refine’s Regular Expression interface to make large scale changes.
 Open Refine operates using a language called GREL.
 GREL = Global Regular Expression Language.